quickapps/docs/en/developers/blocks-api.rst

 defines such callbacks, and in turn these class all extends from ``Block\Widget``.
 This class defines a series of methods that are used to control block's life cycle;
-each handler class should extend ``Block\Widget`` and override its methods to provided any logic required by the block.
+each handler class should extend ``Block\Widget`` and override its methods to provided any logic required by the block/widget.

 Below a list of all method defined by ``Block\Widget`` and a brief description about what are they intended for, you can check the API documentation for further detail.